Tests for Prostate Cancer

 Surgical Expertise

 Robotic prostate surgery is the gold standard for prostate cancer surgery.
-Duke was one of the earliest adopters of robotic surgery in North Carolina, and our care team includes surgeons that are fellowship-trained, meaning they studied additional years to become experts in urologic surgery.
+Duke was one of the earliest adopters of robotic surgery in North Carolina, and our care team includes surgeons who are fellowship-trained, meaning they studied for additional years to become experts in urologic surgery.

 Imaging Abilities that Make a Difference